roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-09 ****** byStoryTeller07© Rebecca was worried about her mother.
+Rebecca was worried about her mother.
 It wasn't so much that she was dressing so differently, it was the way she behaved.
 She put it down to her father's disappearance, leaving them both so unexpectedly for another woman.
 It seemed her mother had become a recluse, not leaving the house at all, since returning from Uncle John's house.

  Anne had been so jumpy after arriving home she cleaned the whole house, from top to bottom.
 It did no good though, for she needed something, yet not daring to think what it was.
 There was a hole in her life since her husband had left.
 More considerable was the influence of the mind implant.
 She had become so used to uninhibited sex, she was suffering withdrawal symptoms.